dschlaffer/Spacelytics/docs/user_journeys/facility_manager_monitor_sensors.md

 ## Steps

 1. Log into the web app.
-2. Navigate to "Sensor Management" panel.
+2. Navigate to "Sensors" page.
 3. View list of all installed sensors.
 4. Check real-time sensor status (active, offline, error).
 5. Click on a sensor to view detailed logs.